k8spatterns/katacoda/PredictableDemands/01-rt-pod-create.md

-As very first lets start a simple one node Kubernetes cluster with

-`launch.sh`{{execute}}

-Let's check whether its running
+While you are reading this we are starting a simple single node Kubernetes cluster for you.
+Please be patient and wait until the `launch.sh` script has finished.

+Now ensure that the node is up

-`kubectl get nodes`{{execute}}
+`kubectl get nodes -w`{{execute}}

-Please ensure to wait until the status is "Ready".
+Please wait until the status has switched to "Ready" and then press <kbd>CTRL</kbd>-<kbd>C</kbd>.

 Now let's create a simple Pod which references a non-existing ConfigMap `random-generator-config`.
 The Pod itself is a simple REST service which just returns a freshly generated random number each time it is called.